AAP9002/COMP34812-NLU-NLI/NLU_Method_C/my_model_card.md

 <!-- This should describe any evaluation data used (e.g., the development/validation set provided). -->

-A subset of the development set provided, amounting to 6K+ pairs.
+A subset of the development set provided, amounting to 5.3k+ pairs for validation and 1.3k+ for testing.

 #### Metrics